Jury begins deliberating in Oath Keepers sedition trial - NewsBreak

 Jury begins deliberating in Oath Keepers sedition trial

-WASHINGTON — (AP) — Jurors began deliberating Tuesday in the Jan.
-6 Capitol riot case accusing Oath Keepers founder Stewart Rhodes and four of his extremist group associates of a violent plot to stop the transfer of presidential power from Republican Donald Trump to Democrat Joe Biden.
+Jurors began deliberating Tuesday in the Jan.
+6 Capitol riot case accusing Oath Keepers founder Stewart Rhodes and four of his extremist group associates of a violent plot to stop the transfer of presidential power from Republican Donald Trump to Democrat Joe Biden .

 Prosecutors spent weeks showing jurors messages, recordings and surveillance video they say show Rhodes, of Granbury, Texas, and his band of antigovernment extremists were prepared to take up arms to overturn Biden’s election victory over Trump.